 L train to Montrose or Morgan / J or M to Flushing

 Adjua Greaves, Site Care Coordinator

-Sunny Iyer (Programs), Sarah McEachern (Publications), Beth Noe (Library), Megan Toye (Library, Special Collections)
+Sunny Iyer (Library, Special Projects), Sarah McEachern (Publications), Emma Seely-Katz (Programs), Megan Toye (Library, Special Collections)

 Erica Ammann, Harris Bauer, Alec Mapes-Frances, Elizaveta Shneyderman, Zoe Senise, Sixing Xu

 On an ongoing basis, Wendy's Subway seeks motivated fellows to join our space 1-2 days/per week.
 Applicants should have an interest in poetry, art, and interdisciplinary practice.
 Applicants with a background in library science, archiving, and handling printed matter are especially welcome to apply.
 Recent graduates or current students are invited to apply.

 Fellows work in a variety of areas, including programming, publishing, and library maintenance and cataloging.